prdoyle/bosk/docs/USERS.md

 ### Creating `Reference`s

-The `Bosk` object acts as a factory for `Reference` objects.
+The `Bosk.rootReference()` object acts as a factory for `Reference` objects.
-You can call any of the `reference*` methods to generate references as desired.
+You can call any of the `then*` methods to generate references as desired.
 The methods are type-safe, in that they require the caller to pass type information that is checked against what is actually found in the state tree.

 The `Bosk` object also offers a method called `buildReferences`